LinuxJedi/AmigaRGBtoHDMI/README.md

 * Amiga 2000 RGBtoHDMI v2
 * Amiga 2000 CPLD RGBtoHDMI v1.2
+* Amiga 2000 CPLD RGBtoHDMI v2.1

-These have been superseeded by the Amiga 2000 CPLD RGBtoHDMI v2.1 board.
+These have been superseeded by the Amiga 2000 CPLD RGBtoHDMI v2.2 board.

 * Amiga 500 CPLD v1